jkaske/azure-lab-web/infrastructure/README.md

 ## Deploy the web infrastructure

-1. If desired, edit the default values in `web.parameters.json`.
-These two parameters control the pricing tiers of the storage account and the CDN, respectively
-2. Run the CLI command below to deploy the template
+1. Run the CLI command below to deploy the template

 ```bash
 az deployment group create \